Mission and History

-- Pioneered programs to improve end-of-life care;
+- Pioneering programs to improve end-of-life care;

-- Established the National Quality Forum;
+- Establishing the National Quality Forum;

 A longer look back at the Fund's evolution and growth through the past three decades is provided by The Fund at 125: A 25-Year Look Back, produced in 2004 to celebrate the Fund's most recent milestone anniversary; copies of the book are available through the Fund's Communications Division.